Virginia Wing Civil Air Patrol: Cadet programs

-The CAP offers cadet programs for youth aged 12 to 21, which includes aerospace education, leadership training, physical fitness and moral leadership.
+CAP offers cadet programs for youth aged 12 to 21, which includes aerospace education, leadership training, physical fitness and moral leadership.

 Virginia Wing cadets take part in activities including camping trips, model rocket launches, and fundraisers.
-In addition, cadets are eligible to participate in statewide activities such as an encampment, a week-long immersion into cadet life, held annually at Fort Pickett in Blackstone, VA.
+In addition, cadets are eligible to participate in statewide activities such as an encampment, a week-long immersion into cadet life, held annually at Fort Barfoot in Blackstone, VA.
 Cadets are also eligible to train for and participate in CAP emergency services operations.
-Cadets often serve as radio operators, ground team members, and mission base staffers.
+Cadets often serve as radio operators, ground team members, and mission base staff.
 Cadets over the age of 18 can also serve on CAP aircrews.

 Aerospace education

 The Civil Air Patrol provides aerospace education to the public and its own members.
 Public education is offered through education programs directed toward the aviation community and the public at large.
 Education for CAP members is an internally focused program directed primarily at cadet members as part of their training program.